Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

 Hyundai website, so capture its URL from the browser network log:

 1. Open browser developer tools, select **Network**, and enable **Preserve log**.
-2. Run the wizard and sign in normally in the browser it opens.
+2. Run the wizard and open the authorization link in the browser.
+3. The Hyundai page initially shows its older integrated-account form.
+Turn on the **Pleos account login** (``Pleos 계정 로그인``) switch at the bottom, then enter the Pleos credentials.
-3. After the browser reaches the Hyundai website, filter the preserved requests for ``oneapp.hyundai.com/redirect``.
+4. After the browser reaches the Hyundai website, filter the preserved requests for ``oneapp.hyundai.com/redirect``.
-4. Select that document request, copy its complete **Request URL**, and paste it into the wizard.
+5. Select that document request, copy its complete **Request URL**, and paste it into the wizard.

 ::